7 Worst Drinks for a Carnivore Diet | Nasty Disruptors

 Plus, our readers and viewers get a 15% off discount using this link or by typing “Wild” at checkout.

-The carnivore diet is in the same ballpark as the ketogenic diet, so you are looking to keep carbs very low whilst not being scared of fat.
+The carnivore diet is in the same ballpark as the ketogenic diet, so you are looking to keep carbs very low, almost zero, while not being scared of fat.

 Low-Fat dairy products should be avoided, especially low-fat milk.

-This is because it will be higher in sugar per 100ml, and you are missing out on a lot of essential vitamins and minerals which would have been in the fat.
+This is because it will be higher in sugar per 100ml, and you are missing out on many of the essential vitamins and minerals which would have been in the fat.

 Plus, skimmed milk looks like when you dunk your paintbrush in a jar of water to clean it, and it tastes like it too.